ngs-docs/angus/shell_intro/shell-six-glorious-commands-04.md

 awk ' $5 > 95 && $6 > $2 * 0.9 ' blast_output.tsv
 ```

-Again, **`awk`** can seem pretty tricky, especially at first, but forunately we don't need to remember *how* to do these things, just that they can be done.
-And then we can look it up when we need it 🙂
+**Again, `awk` can seem pretty tricky, especially at first, but fortunately we don't need to remember *how* to do these things, just that they can be done.
+And then we can look it up when we need it 🙂**

 ## tr
 The last one we're going to look at is **`tr`** (for **tr**anslate). **`tr`** changes one character into another character.
 It seems to become more useful with time, but it's worth knowing early if for no other reason than it deals with special characters really well – the type of special characters that many Excel versions put in exported tables that can ruin working with them at the command line 🤬